jingyany/data-512-a3/README.md

 ## Data Analysis

-Statistis analysis will be the main method performed on the data.
-We will perform data transformation or data computation on the dataset to visualize the data properly.

-#### The analysis intended to perform:
+#### Questions to Ask

 - What are the most desirable attributes in a female partner?
 What are the most desirable attributes in a male partner?
 Does this differ for female partners?

-We will get the total points of each attributes for male and female seperately.
-A bar chart will be appropriate here to compare the difference between attributes and gender.
+- Which of the 6 attributes actually influence decision making?
+- What are correlation coefficient scores in Male and Female (attractiveness, sincerity, intelligence, fun, ambitious, shared interest)?
 - How important do people think attractiveness is in potential mate selection vs. its real impact?
+- Can people accurately predict their own perceived value in the dating market?
 - Are shared interests more important than a shared racial background?
-- Can people accurately predict their own perceived value in the dating market?
+- Are shared occupation more important than a shared interests?
 - In terms of getting a second date, is it better to be someone's first speed date of the night or their last?
-- What are participants looking for in their matches?
-- Which of the 6 attributes actually influence decision making?
-- What are correlation coefficient scores in Male and Female (attractiveness, sincerity, intelligence, fun, ambitious, shared interest)?
+- Do people go out frequently tend to receive higher perceived value in the dating market?
 - How meeting orders influence decision making?

+#### Hypotheses

+The questions above will be grouped into two or three categories. we will come up with several hypotheses in each category.

+#### The analysis intended to perform:

+To test our hypotheses and answer questions, we perform a varienty of quantitative analyses on speed dating data.
+Different data visualizations and tables will be generated to answer questions above.

 #### Anticipated outcomes and deliverables

-For each question listed above, the anticipated outcomes will be one or more data visualizations.
+For each question listed above, the anticipated outcomes will be either a table showing the result of statistics analysis or data visualizations.
+Before conducting analysis on each questions, we will firstly make a hypothesis.
 The experimental results will be compared with the initial hypothesis.
 We will then draw the conclustions based on each visualization and discuss the related human-centered problems.

-## Project Dependencies
+## Limitations

-1. Data Cleaning

-Based on the analysis we intend to perform, only related variables will be included.
-Missing values will also be either eliminated or filled with other values.
-Ideally, we will use pandas to pre-process the data into appropriate dataframe and get ready for data visualizations.

-2. Data Analysis

-It is necessary to preform some data transformation, data computation to answer those questions.

-3. Data Visualization

-In order to convey information to audience effectively, we need to choose the appropriated methods to display visualizations.
+1. The survey data is self-reported, and thus has limitations.
+We assume that participants are mostly honest.

+2. Although the age and education level of each participant are also very important for this project, most participants are students in graduate school and professional school at Columbia University.
+We will not include age and education background in the analysis.

 ## Human-centered Aspects of The Project

+To find a significant other is a serious decision people face.
+First, the different decision made by male and femail in dating is a very interesting topic.
+Second, to determine if people really know what they want by comparing their self-reported answers to what actually influences peoples’ decisions is another interesting behavioral topic I'm interested in.

+This project is inspired by the paper, WP:Clubhouse?
+An Exploration of Wikipedia’s Gender Imbalance.
+I really like the way that authors approach a problem.
+I will use similar methods in this project.

+I will discuss more human-centered aspects in my final presentation and report.